Adams County Deputy Elijah Roman Rescues Woman From Burning Mobile Home: 'It’s What We Sign Up For'

 ADAMS COUNTY, Colo.
-(CBS4) – Adams County Sheriff’s Deputy Elijah Roman was on duty early Sunday morning when a fire broke out at a mobile home park near 55th and Federal.
+(CBS4) – Adams County Sheriff’s Deputy Elijah Roman was on duty early Sunday morning when a fire broke out at a mobile home park near 55th and Federal Boulevard.
 Deputy Roman was on his way to another call when he spotted smoke in the area.

 “I was the closest person at the time, and I figured I’d go check it out,” said Deputy Roman.
-“I got there and there were trailers were on fire, the trees were making it worse, and the power lines started popping.”RELATED: Frostbite Injuries Soar After Freezing Weekend In Colorado
+“I got there and there were trailers were on fire, the trees were making it worse, and the power lines started popping.”RELATED: In-N-Out Burger May Be Coming To Castle Rock

 At the scene, neighbors directed him to a woman stuck inside her home.
 The mobile home park owner tells CBS4 she is paraplegic.